mrmacright/Metal-HUD-Mobile-Config/README.md

 ## Apple TV

-Enabling Metal HUD on Apple TV is a little more tricky compared to iPhone / iPad.
-You need to connect it within Xcode app.
+Enabling Metal HUD on Apple TV is a little more involved compared to iPhone or iPad—you’ll need to connect the device using the Xcode app.

 Steps: